openebs/openebs/CONTRIBUTING.md

 ## Submit Change to Improve Documentation

 Getting documentation right is hard!
-Refer to this [page](./contribute/CONTRIBUTING-TO-DEVELOPER-DOC.md) page for more information on you could improve the developer documentation by submitting pull requests.
+Refer to this [page](./contribute/CONTRIBUTING-TO-DEVELOPER-DOC.md) page for more information on you could improve the developer documentation by submitting pull requests with appropriate tags.
+Here's a [list of tags](./contribute/labels-of-issues.md) that could be used.

 ## Submit Proposals for New Features